Belis0811/MaskUnet/README.md

 ### Cityscapes Dataset
 Open `cityscapes_download.ipynb` to download the two packages: `gtFine_trainvaltest.zip (241MB)` and `leftImg8bit_trainvaltest.zip (11GB)`.

 *Note: Recently, we found that the CITYSCAPES official website may be blocking scripted logins and downloads.
-If you encounter issues with both methods, please download the dataset manually from the [official ADE20K website](https://www.cityscapes-dataset.com/downloads/).*
+If you encounter issues with both methods, please download the dataset manually from the [official Cityscapes website](https://www.cityscapes-dataset.com/downloads/).*

 ## Training